Exploring Emerging Blogging Platforms: What’s Next for Bloggers?

 H2 — Choosing the right platform: Frameworks and decision criteria

-Start with a simple idea: pick platforms against measurable goals, not instincts.
-Use the `G.O.A.L.S.` framework to turn vague preferences into scoreable criteria you can compare across platforms quickly and consistently.
+Begin by selecting platforms based on measurable goals instead of instincts.
+Use the G.O.A.L.S. framework to turn vague preferences into scoreable criteria you can compare across platforms quickly and consistently.

 • G — Growth (visibility & SEO): How well the platform supports organic discovery — built‑in SEO controls, canonical URLs, schema, fast hosting.
 Score 0–3 where 3 = first‑class SEO tools and integrations.